H3llKa1ser/Homelabbing-Recipes/Secure Multi-Tier Web Application Network Design/Networking/PfSense.md

  - Wired Connection: Enabled

+ - Adapter Type: Paravirtualized Network (virtio-net)

-#### 8) Boot our machine, then on the command line type these commands to assign it an IP address in the LAN network
+#### 8) Boot our machine, then check that an IP address was already assigned via DHCP with the command

-    sudo ip addr add 192.168.10.2/24 dev eth1

-Then

-    sudo ip route add default via 192.168.10.1
+    ip a

+OR

+    ifconfig

 Now we can access the PfSense web portal by browsing in